Skip to main content

 Props

 The next big React concept we'll cover is props.
 Props are basically a way to pass in data to your components.
-For example, what if you want all of your 5 buttons to have the same styling, but to say different things?
+For example, what if you want all of your 5 buttons to have the same styling, but say different things?
 Instead of manually creating 5 different buttons using HTML and not using components, or god-forbid, creating 5 different button components, we can use props to stick with just one button component, even though we want all of our buttons to look different in our browser.

 info